Molecule Generation for Drug Design: a Graph Learning Perspective: Datasets and Evaluation Metrics

 \section{Datasets and Evaluation Metrics}

-\paragraph{Datasets.} We list representative publicly available datasets that are commonly used in molecule generation and optimization tasks as in Table~\ref{tab:datasets}.
-Among them, ChEMBL and DrugBank are dynamic databases that is often updated over time.
+\paragraph{\textbf{Datasets}} We present a compilation of prominent publicly accessible datasets, commonly employed in molecule generation and optimization endeavors, as depicted in Table~\ref{tab:datasets}.
+Among them, ChEMBL and DrugBank are continually evolving, with periodic updates to their contents.

-\paragraph{Evaluation Metrics.} Generation and optimization for molecules adopt two different sets of evaluation metrics.
-Molecule generation evaluates the overall quality of generated molecules from a statistical perspective in terms of these metrics, including \emph{validity} (the percentage of generated molecules that are chemically valid), \emph{novelty} (the fraction of molecules not appearing in the training data), \emph{diversity} (the pairwise molecular distance among generated molecules), \emph{uniqueness} (ratio of unique molecules) and \emph{reconstruction} (the percentage of molecules which can be reconstructed from their latent variables).
-As for molecule optimization task, it adopts another set of metrics for evaluation on the basis of multi-property of generated molecules , such as \emph{QED} (quantitative estimate of drug-likeness)~\cite{ertl2009estimation}, \emph{SA} (synthetic accessibility)~\cite{bickerton2012quantifying}, \emph{logP} (octanol-water partition coefficients) and so on.
+\paragraph{\textbf{Evaluation Metrics}} Generation and optimization for molecules adopt two different sets of evaluation metrics.
+Molecule generation evaluates the overall quality of generated molecules from a statistical perspective in terms of these metrics, including \emph{validity} (the percentage of generated molecules that are chemically valid), \emph{novelty} (the fraction of generated molecules not appearing in the training data), \emph{diversity} (the pairwise molecular distance among generated molecules), \emph{uniqueness} (ratio of unique molecules) and \emph{reconstruction} (the percentage of molecules which can be reconstructed from their latent variables).
+For molecule optimization, it adopts another set of metrics for evaluation on the basis of multi-property of generated molecules , such as quantitative estimate of drug-likeness (QED)~\citep{ertl2009estimation}, synthetic accessibility (SA)~\citep{bickerton2012quantifying}, {octanol-water partition coefficients} (logP)~\citep{sangster1997octanol} and so on.